jeonghanlee/RPiStatus/c/README.md

 ## CPU (Thermal Zone) Temperature

 Generic Thermal Sysfs proivdes a thermal zone temperature as millidegree Celsius [2].
 Each system may have multiple `thermal_zone` in `/sys/class/thermal/` path.
-We may say this temperature is a CPU temperature if `type is `x86_pkg_temp`, `cpu-thermal` or similar one.
+We may say this temperature is a CPU temperature if the thermal zone type is `x86_pkg_temp`, `cpu-thermal` or similar one.

 ### `Intel(R) Core(TM) i5-4570R CPU @ 2.70GHz`